 The law that deals with working at height is enshrined in The Work at Height Regulations, 2005.
-This is a dense document that deals with everything from the types of surfaces that people work either by, on or near, to the equipment they use and the schedule of inspection and maintenance that must be followed.
+This is a dense document that deals with everything from the types of surfaces that people work either by, on or near to the equipment they use and the inspection and maintenance schedule that must be followed.

-At the core of the rules regarding working from height is an emphasis on risk avoidance and training.
-The first thing you need to ask yourself is always ‘is working from height actually necessary here?’.
-If you can bring the work that needs doing to ground level, or manipulate the required tools on a long-handle from ground level, you should always do so.
-Similarly, if there are elements of the task that can be completed at ground level before having to go up a ladder or use a platform, this should always be done – if you cannot avoid working at height, then minimise the amount of time above ground.
+An emphasis on risk avoidance and training is at the core of the rules regarding working from height.
+The first thing you need to ask yourself is always, ‘is working from height necessary here?’.
+If you can bring the work that needs doing to ground level or manipulate the required tools on a long-handle from ground level, you should always do so.
+Similarly, suppose there are elements of the task that can be completed at ground level before going up a ladder or using a platform.
+In that case, go up a ladder or use a platform.
+This should always be done – if you cannot avoid working at height, then minimise the amount of time above ground.

-Next, is training.
-Employees need to be made aware of the dangers of working at height and be trained in every part of the process – the correct use of lifting equipment or ladders (including the right types of ladder for different jobs), how to check and use safety harnesses and PPE, and how to physically conduct the task (no stretching out over a void, for example).
-Training should take place before a person is permitted to work at height for the first time, and periodically thereafter to ensure that complacency or short-cuts have not crept into the pattern of work.
+Next is training.
+Employees need to be made aware of the dangers of working at height and be trained in every part of the process – the correct use of lifting equipment or ladders (including the suitable types of ladder for different jobs), how to check and use safety harnesses and PPE, and how to physically conduct the task (no stretching out over a void, for example).
+Training should occur before a person is permitted to work at height for the first time and periodically after that to ensure that complacency or shortcuts have not crept into the work pattern.

 For your risk assessment, you can use any of the free templates available through a Google search or the HSE template, which is available here.
-Some degree of risk assessment needs to be completed every day and in every location – one part of a roof may provide a higher risk than another part, for example.
-Monitoring weather conditions is absolutely crucial when working outside at height: rain, snow, ice and wind are all contributors to falling accidents.
+Some degree of risk assessment needs to be completed every day and in every location – for example, one part of a roof may provide a higher risk than another part.
+Monitoring weather conditions is crucial when working outside at height: rain, snow, ice, and wind are all contributors to falling accidents.

-When it comes to making sure that objects and equipment do not fall, it is obviously impractical to ensure that every screwdriver, hammer or paint can is secured safely.
-A good way of reducing the risks here is to implement an ‘exclusion zone’ around the base of the area – that way if something does get dropped, no one should be injured.
+When it comes to ensuring that objects and equipment do not fall, it is impractical to ensure that every screwdriver, hammer or paint can is secured safely.
+A good way of reducing the risks here is to implement an ‘exclusion zone’ around the base of the area – that way, if something does get dropped, no one should be injured.

 Plan for the worst – what will you do if someone does fall from a height?
 Do you have emergency or rescue procedures in place to deal with such an event?

-Ladders and other height equipment have manufacturer’s guidelines supplied with them – these will include safe usage instructions as well as maximum weight capacity information.
+Ladders and other height equipment have manufacturer’s guidelines supplied with them – these will include safe usage instructions and maximum weight capacity information.
 Be sure to follow these guidelines to the letter.